-Flowering dogwood is a small woodland understory tree, native throughout most of the eastern United States.
+Flowering dogwood is a small to medium woodland understory tree, native throughout most of the eastern United States.
 Showy white, red or pink flowering bracts appear before the leaves in early spring.
 Dark green summer foliage turns a brilliant reddish purple in fall.
+It is sensitive to adverse soil and environmental conditions such as road salt and pollution.
+Best planted in acidic soil.

 - North America